Saint Vincent de Paul Ottawa Stores

 Blessed Frédéric Ozanam is recognized as the main founder of the Society of Saint Vincent de Paul.He gathered around him students of like mind and faith and they confronted faculty members of the Sorbonne University who attacked their faith.

 One March night in 1833, a fellow student, a non-Catholic, challenged Frédéric and friends.
 His question was “What are you doing for them (the poor), you and your fellow Catholics…?
 Show us your works!”
 Ozanam knew that faith must be translated into action and that, like the apostles, they needed to evangelize by the practice of charity.
-He rallied the group when he cried out: “The blessing of the poor is that of God…let us go to the poor,”
+He rallied the group when he cried out: “The blessing of the poor is that of God…let us go to the poor.”

 One evening in May 1833, Frédéric and five other students met in the office of Mr. Bailly.
 The “Conference of Charity” was born.
 They asked Sister Rosalie Rendu, a Daughter of Charity of Saint Vincent de Paul to teach them how to minister to the poor with love and respect, and she did so with much kindness.
 By 1834, there were more than 100 members and the Conference was renamed the Society of Saint Vincent de Paul, taking the saint as an example to follow, and placed under the protection of the Blessed Virgin.